PublicDataWorks/verdad/prompts/Stage_3_analysis-prompt.md

   - Based on the snippet transcription from the provided metadata and your transcription of the entire audio clip, you should be able to determine the surrounding context of the snippet, which includes:
     - The part before the snippet
     - The part after the snippet
+    - The snippet itself

+- **Context in English:**
+  - Translate the three parts of the context into English.

 ##### **H. Confidence Scores**